-This appendix describes the error codes the tape drive reports over the SCSI bus in response to a REQUEST SENSE command (see Chapter 17).
+This appendix describes the error codes the tape drive reports over the SCSI bus in response to a REQUEST SENSE command (see Chapter 18).
 These error codes include the following error information:

 - The sense key (SK), Additional Sense Codes (ASCs), and Additional Sense Code Qualifiers (ASCQs) associated with the error.
 The ASC and ASCQ codes provide additional information for each sense key.
-See Table 17-1 on page 17-4 for definitions of the sense keys. - The Exabyte-unique Fault Symptom Codes (FSCs).
+See Table 18-1 on page 18-4 for definitions of the sense keys. - ▶ The Exabyte-unique Fault Symptom Codes (FSCs).
 These codes can be used to determine the nature of hardware and software errors and other events.
+Each FSC code description also provides recommended error recovery procedures (ERPs).

-B.1 REQUEST SENSE INFORMATION
+A.1 REQUEST SENSE INFORMATION

 This section lists the possible combinations of values for the Additional Sense Code (ASC) and the Additional Sense Code Qualifier (ASCQ) fields in the Extended Sense data returned by the REQUEST SENSE (03h) command.
 Each ASC and ASCQ combination is associated with one or more Sense Key values, and one or more Fault Symptom Codes (FSCs).

-The Fault Symptom Code (FSC) is an Exabyte-unique byte that specifies the reason for the most recent Check Condition status.
+The FSC is an Exabyte-unique byte that specifies the reason for the most recent Check Condition status.
 It is returned in byte 18 in the Extended Sense data.

-İ Important The Fault Symptom Codes may change as new revisions of the tape drive firmware become available.
+The Fault Symptom Codes may change as new revisions of the tape drive firmware become available.
 For this reason, be sure to check the documentation provided with new firmware releases for the most current list of codes.

-For ease of reference, Table B-1 lists all of the possible ASC, ASCQ, Sense Key, and FSC values returned by the tape drive, sorted in ascending ASC/ASCQ order.
+For ease of reference, Table A-1 lists all of the possible ASC, ASCQ, Sense Key, and FSC values returned by the tape drive, sorted in ascending ASC/ASCQ order.
 Each combination of values is accompanied by one or more cause codes and one or more error recovery procedure codes (ERPs).
-Table B-2 on page B-12 lists the same information as Table B-1, but it is sorted in ascending FSC order.
-The ERPs are described in Section B.2 on page B-22 and listed in Table B-3 on page B-22.
+The ERPs are described in Section A.2 on page A-11.